-- The Group has entered into commercial leases on office space within certain buildings.
-These leases have an average life of between 3 to 5 years with renewal options included in the contracts.
+- Cyclomedica Australia Pty Ltd.'s ("CMAPL") commercial lease on office and manufacturing space within the Australian Nuclear Science and Technology Organisation's ("ANSTO") premises will expire on 28 February 2016.
+ANSTO has advised CMAPL that the lease will not be renewed upon expiry. - Subsequent to the balance sheet date, CMAPL has entered into a commercial lease on office and manufacturing space for 5 years with renewal options included in the contract.
 There are no restrictions placed upon the lessee by entering into these leases. - Cyclopet Pty Ltd has entered into a commercial lease for the PET Facility at Macquarie University Hospital.
 The lease has a term of 10 years and commenced upon commissioning of the Hospital in June 2010. - The Group also has entered into commercial leases on motor vehicles that have an average life of approximately 3 to 4 years.